A Functional Medicine Approach to Hyperthyroidism

-Gluten is a huge problem for most people these days because we hybridized it, modified it and it’s in everything!
+Gluten is a huge problem for most people these days because we hybridized it, modified it, and it’s in everything!
 Worst of all it can wreak havoc on your gut and set you up for a leaky gut.
 Once the gut is leaky, gluten can get into your bloodstream and confuse your immune system.
 Since the building blocks of gluten share a similar molecular structure with building blocks of your thyroid gland, the immune system can get confused and accidentally attack your thyroid gland.
 This process is called molecular mimicry.
 You can read all about how gluten contributes to thyroid disease in this article.

 2. Leaky gut

 In order to absorb nutrients, the gut is somewhat permeable to very small molecules.
-Many things including, gluten, infections, medications and stress can damage the gut, allowing toxins, microbes and undigested food particles – among other things – directly into your bloodstream.
-Leaky gut is the gateway for theses infections, toxins and foods like gluten to begin to cause systemic inflammation that leads to autoimmunity.
+Many things including, gluten, infections, medications, and stress can damage the gut, allowing toxins, microbes, and undigested food particles – among other things – to enter directly into your bloodstream.
+Leaky gut is the gateway for these infections, toxins, and foods like gluten to begin causing the systemic inflammation that leads to autoimmunity.
 You must heal your gut before you can heal yourself.

 Mercury is a heavy metal that is capable of altering or damaging the cells of various bodily tissues.
 When cells are damaged, your immune system can mistake them as foreign invaders and begin attacking its own organs.
 Studies show that individuals with higher mercury exposures have an increased risk of getting an autoimmune thyroid disease.